lohith-ar/maincourse_java_jfse_mc01_outcome04_02/PROBLEM.md

 ## Instructions
-- Avoid printing unnecessary values other than expected output as given in sample
+- Avoid printing unnecessary values other than expected output as given in the sample
 - Take care of whitespace/trailing whitespace
 - Do not change the provided class/method names unless instructed
 - Follow best practices while coding